 Simple English definitions for legal terms

-Read a random definition: arbitration act
+Read a random definition: letter of marque

 The False Memory Syndrome Foundation (FMSF) is a group of parents who believe that their grown-up children have accused them of sexual abuse during their childhood, but these accusations are not true.
 The FMSF helps people who say they have been wrongly accused because of memories that were forgotten and then remembered later.
 The FMSF was created to support these parents and is also known as FMSF.
 It is different from the Victims of Child Abuse Laws group.